aFarkas/remote-list/README.md

 });
 ```

-As a more flexible solution, the a `listselect` event can be bound to the input element.
+As a more flexible solution, the `listselect` event can be bound to the input element.

 ```js
 $('.autosuggest').on('listselect', function(){